 Pterodiscus speciosus is a perennial plant with a short, woody stem growing from a usually pear-shaped tuber underground in the wild but often raised in cultivation.
-The tuber is bright yellow, up to 2.4 inches (6 cm) in diameter, and up to 20 inches (50 cm) tall.
-Branches are deciduous and generally die in winter when the plant is dormant.
-They are erect, slender, arising from the tuber, and up to 10 inches (25 cm) in height.
+It can grow up to 8 inches (20 cm) tall.
+The annual branches generally die in winter when the plant is dormant.
+They are erect, slender, and arise from the tuber, reaching up to 10 inches (25 cm) in height.
 The leaves are lance-shaped, usually pinnatilobed, have five pairs of lateral veins, and measure up to 2.4 inches (6 cm) long and 0.6 inches (1.5 cm) wide.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Pterodiscus, Sesamothamnus, and Uncarina are all members of the Sesame family.
 However, despite the relative ease of growing many of them, they are all still relatively uncommon succulents.

 One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
 Propagation by cuttings is not a substitute because they do not root easily either.
 In short, Uncarina is a difficult plant to propagate.

-Uncarinas are tender, cannot endure temperatures below 35 ° F (2 °C).
+Uncarinas are tender and cannot endure temperatures below 35 ° F (2 °C).
 If grown outdoors, they will probably grow back from roots if frozen.
-They are quite heat-tolerant.
+They are pretty heat-tolerant.
 Uncarinas need rich, very well-drained potting soil.
 Use diluted fertilizer on young plants to speed up growth.
-This plant blooms easily, and when covered with flowers, it is a striking vision.
+This plant blooms easily, and it is a striking vision when covered with flowers.
 The seed capsules feature small hooked harpoons.

 - Back to genus Pterodiscus